actframework/act-doc/en/faq.md

 #### How is the performance of ActFramework

 [TechEmpower Benchmark](https://www.techempower.com/benchmarks/#section=data-r14&hw=ph&test=fortune) is well known performance benchmark project for web tech stacks.
-Click [here](techempower/r14.md) to see how ActFramework performs in comparing to most JVM fullstack frameworks.
+Click [here](techempower/r14.md) to see how ActFramework performs in comparing to most JVM fullstack frameworks in TechEmpower Benchmark tests

 #### Why do I see the "App not found" issue